A touch of Italy for an unforgettable event!

 A diner with emotion

 The dinner was delicious, thanks to the talented chef.
-By contrast with other vineyards, one of the greatest advantages of this winery is that they also have a chef in the place!
+With other vineyards, one of the greatest advantages of this winery is that they also have a chef in the place!
 And who better than wine lovers can cook the perfect food that marries your wine?

-During the event toasts and speeches took place.
-It’s one of the preferred moments by the guests .
-Indeed, close family members show their love.
+During the event, toasts and speeches took place.
+It’s one of the preferred moments by the guests.
+Close family members show their love.

 Who Should Plan a Wedding at Villa Bellezza

-Having such a standing of quality required, of course, a good team of vendors (florist, caterers, photographers), it’s reserved to people who can afford it.
+Having such a standing of quality required, of course, an excellent team of vendors (florist, caterers, photographers), it’s reserved to people who can afford it.
 That’s said, it’s a one lifetime event!

 Nadine and Kevin, a wedding of two families.
 The religious ceremony features the Basilica of St Mary in Minneapolis (her walking the aisles surrounded by a sublime architecture, its marble columns), and the celebration at the Nicollet Pavilion.